Oreoicidae: Distribution and habitat

 The family occupies a range of habitats.
 Two species, the rufous-naped bellbird and the piping bellbird, are endemic to New Guinea, whilst the crested bellbird is endemic to Australia.
 The two New Guinean species are found in rainforest; lowland and hill forest in the piping bellbird, or montane forest and secondary forest in the case of the rufous-naped bellbird.
 The crested bellbird occupies drier habitats in Australia including dry woodlands and scrublands.

 Vocalization

 All members of Oreoicidae have melodious piping songs consisting of rhythmically repeating ringing notes of different lengths, typically mostly or all at the same pitch.
 The bell-like quality of their songs is the source of the common name bellbird, which was first applied to the crested bellbird and more recently to the other two species, once their close relationship to the crested bellbird, and distant relationship to whistlers (in the case of rufous-naped bellbird) and other pitohuis (in the case of piping bellbird), was revealed.
 The rufous-naped bellbird also makes harsh rasping calls.

 One aboriginal name for the crested bellbird is "panpanpanella," an onomatopoeia of its rhythmic song.
-Early European settlers called the bird "dick-dick-the-devil," another onomatopeia.
+Early European settlers called the bird "dick-dick-the-devil," another onomatopoeia.

 The ornithologist John Gould (and the naturalist John Gilbert) described the song of the crested bellbird thusly: